dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 The static *factory methods* for *Map* creation are similar to the ones for the different collections, except that pairs of keys and values must be passed to the factory methods.
 Static methods like `java.util.Map.of(K, V, K, V, K, V)` are not very helpful in that regard.
-It is better to use static method `java.util.Map.ofEntries(Map.Entry<? extends K, ? extends V>)` instead, creating the (*unmodifiable*) entries with static method `java.util.Map.entry(K, V)`.
+It is better to use static method `java.util.Map.ofEntries(Map.Entry<? extends K, ? extends V>...)` instead, creating the (*unmodifiable*) entries with static method `java.util.Map.entry(K, V)`.
 Recall that "unmodifiable" implies non-`null` (in this case both for keys and values), and that "mutator" methods throw an `UnsupportedOperationException`.
 Consistently with collections, these factory methods indeed create *unmodifiable Maps*.